Merrimack Institute for New Teacher Support (M.I.N.T.S.)

 Merrimack College’s School of Education & Social Policy, in conjunction with and funded through the Winston Center for Excellence, has created the Merrimack Institute for New Teacher Support (M.I.N.T.S.) to not only serve as a resource to aid in the transition of new teachers into the field, but would also serve to build a community of local educators, both new and experienced.

-- Various collaborative workshops, speakers and presenters from the field, and other professional development opportunities to engage new teachers in a supportive atmosphere.
+- Collaborative workshops, lectures and other professional-development opportunities to engage new teachers in a supportive atmosphere.

-- An online community, which can connect new teachers with each other and with more experienced educators in the area, will also provide additional resources for M.I.N.T.S. members.
+- An online community that connects new teachers with each other and with more experienced educators in the areas.

-- Beginning-of-the-year and end-of-the-year new teacher support symposiums, consisting of several professional development workshops, allow for day-long immersion events between new and experienced teachers in the field, in order to foster deeper dialogue and connections amongst the local community.
+- New-teacher support symposiums that bring together new and experienced teachers in the field as a way to foster deeper dialogue and connections among the local community.

 - To familiarize beginning teachers with the responsibilities of teaching and adapting to the culture of the education profession.

-- To provide strategies and resources from experienced educators to early teachers, in order to create a collaborative and supportive community.
+- To provide strategies and resources from experienced educators to early teachers for creating a collaborative and supportive community.